 This allows your pressure points to be cradled while supporting your spine and neck throughout the night.
 And with lots of gaps between the gridded polymer, it also provides superior airflow that stops you getting hot at night.

 - Looking for a bargain?
-These are the best Purple mattress Black Friday deals live now
+Check these Purple mattress promo codes and deals live now

 What mattresses does Purple offer?

 Many traditional mattresses brands have a bewildering array of products, and it can be very difficult to choose between them.
 Purple (opens in new tab), however, keeps things refreshingly simple, and narrows your choice down to four.

 The first is the Purple mattress.
 A recently updated version of the original Kickstarter model, it has a 2in layer of Hyper-Elastic Polymer, and foam underneath.
 In terms of firmness, it’s close to a medium.
 Starting at $599, if you're short on cash and looking for the best cheap mattresses deals, this is the one to go for.

 The second is the Purple Hybrid.
 In this pricier mattress, which starts at $1399, pocketed stainless steel coils, rather than foam, lie beneath the same 2in Hyper-Elastic Polymer layer.
 This is the firmest Purple mattress, offering a medium-firm level of support, and so is a good choice for back and stomach sleepers.